Intro

 The “Austrian Melangerie” program focuses on traditional Austrian cuisine adapted for airline service.

-I pre-ordered the schnitzel (โ‚ฌ13.80) because I remembered genuinely excellent pre-COVID Austrian Airlines meals.
+I pre-ordered the schnitzel (โฌ13.80) because I remembered genuinely excellent pre-COVID Austrian Airlines meals.

 The club sandwich revealed Austrian’s attention to detail: fresh ingredients, generous filling, and crusts removed.

-What Austrian gets right is cultural authenticity.
+Austrian gets cultural authenticity right.

 Conclusion